arsLan4k1390/Cherrygram/README.md

 *Cherrygram Chats Preferences:*
 - Configure admin shortcuts in chats,
+- Showing unread chats counter on "Back" button like on IOS,
 - Center chat title like on IOS,
-- Showing unread chats counter on "Back" button like on IOS,
+- Blur message menu background,
 - Recent emojis and stickers counter (amplifier),
 - Ask before a call,
 - Hide keyboard while scrolling a chat,